SimplyStaking/panic_polkadot/doc/SETUP_UI.md

 We suggest reading [this](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/) for more details on SSL certificates, and how to generate a self signed certificate in case you do not want to obtain a certificate signed by a certificate authority.
 However, for maximum security, the self signed certificate option is not recommended.

 To prevent malicious access to infrastructure details stored in the web UI, the UI can only be accessed via authentication credentials.
-These credentials can be defined by running the `run_ui_setup.py` setup script in the project directory:
+These credentials can be defined by running the `run_ui_setup.py` setup script in the project directory.
+Note that for this setup to run as expected, it must be executed in a proper terminal:
 ```bash
 pipenv sync                         # use sudo in linux if necessary
 pipenv run python run_ui_setup.py   # use sudo in linux if necessary